Doing our part

-America’s potential awoke during WWII.
-Known as the ‘Golden Age of Capitalism’, industrial automation previously developed for the war effort could be unleashed in the public sector.
-Factories that produced tanks switched gears to build cars, munitions factories targeted toasters, and previously out-of-reach durable goods became accessible to all.
+America’s potential awoke during WWII, an era known as the ‘Golden Age of Capitalism.’
+Industrial automation, previously developed for the war effort, could now be implemented in the public sector.
+Factories that produced tanks switched gears to build cars, household appliances, and other goods.
+Suddenly, previously out-of-reach durable goods became accessible to all.

 With 20 million military personnel arriving back on our shores, the industrial machine could not afford to falter.
 Albert & Ben sold used rags in used boxes for a fair price.
 It was their small way of contributing to the growth of the nascent superpower and pursuing the American Dream.